 The United States legal system is designed to allow individuals to represent themselves in court cases and proceedings if they so choose.
-It’s called filing pro se, and it can apply to individual bankruptcy filings, too.
-“Pro se” is a Latin phrase that means “for oneself” or “for one’s own behalf.”
+It’s called filing pro se, a Latin phrase that means “for oneself” or “for one’s own behalf,” and can apply to individual bankruptcy filings, too.
+“Pro se”

 How to file bankruptcy without a lawyer

 When you want to file bankruptcy with a court, you must first check that bankruptcy is the right choice for you.
 Assuming that it is, here are the steps to take:

 - Take a pre-bankruptcy course from an approved credit counseling agency.

 - Choose which type of bankruptcy is best for you.
 This may be difficult to do on your own.
 If you don’t fully understand the differences, you could make the wrong choice and end up changing from Chapter 13 bankruptcy to Chapter 7 bankruptcy later.